 Ba Be National Park and Ba Be Lake, which is an area of amazing natural beauty, also exhibit high levels of biodiversity.
 The combination of mountains, freshwater lakes, caves, rivers and forests; makes this region a paradise for all kinds of amazing flora and fauna.

-The park is a blanketed in a thick evergreen forest on a bed of limestone rich soil.
-Ba Be Lake, which translates to Three Lakes, is actually the largest freshwater lake in Vietnam and supports over 100 different types of fish some of which you can see as you float over the water.
-The caves which have formed through erosion of the karsts also provides another habitat for animals of Ba Be.
+The park is covered with a thick evergreen forest on a bed of soil rich in limestone.
+Ba Be Lake, which translates to "Three Lakes", is actually Vietnam's largest freshwater lake and is home to over 100 different types of fish, some of which can be seen floating on the water.
+The caves that have formed by the erosion of the karsts are also another habitat for the animals of Ba Be.